 The information on this page is taken from the Homes & Communities Agency Capital funding Guide and the Mayor of London First Steps website

-Neither Censeo Ltd nor First Complete Ltd is responsible for the accuracy of the information provided.
+Neither Censeo Ltd nor PRIMIS is responsible for the accuracy of the information provided.

 Your home may be repossessed if you do not keep up repayments on your mortgage.